Smith & Wesson Model 625

-The Smith & Wesson Model 625, is a six-round, double-action revolver chambered for the .45 ACP using moon clips.
-The Model 625 is an improved stainless steel version Smith & Wesson Model 22 and a direct descendant of the Smith & Wesson M1917 revolver first issued during World War I.
+The Smith & Wesson Model 625, was a six-round, double-action revolver chambered for the .45 ACP using moon clips.
+The Model 625 was an improved stainless steel version Smith & Wesson Model 22 and a direct descendant of the Smith & Wesson M1917 revolver first issued during World War I.

 Design

 Based on Smith & Wesson's stainless steel N frame (large) revolver, the Model 625 was introduced as the .45 cal Model of 1988.
 It was equipped with a five-inch barrel with a full-length underlug.
-The regular production model of the Model 625 was introduced in 1989. it was also made with three-inch and four-inch barrels.
-Standard offerings now only include the four-inch and five-inch barrel.
+The regular production model of the Model 625 was introduced in 1989.
+It was also made with three-inch and four-inch barrels.
+Standard offerings later only included the four-inch and five-inch barrels.

-The S&W Model 625 Mountain Gun is a lightweight version of the 625, with a shortened underlug and tapered barrel, and "Mountain Gun" etched on one side of the barrel.
-The standard Model 625 Mountain Gun fires .45 Colt through a 4 in barrel.
-In 2001, a limited edition was also built by the Smith & Wesson Performance Center that uses .45 ACP ammunition.
-Both of these revolvers have adjustable rear sights and Hogue rubber grips.
+The S&W Model 625 Mountain Gun was a lightweight version of the 625, with a shortened underlug and tapered barrel, and "Mountain Gun" etched on one side of the barrel.
+The standard Model 625 Mountain Gun fired .45 Colt through a 4 in barrel.
+In 2001, a limited edition was also built by the Smith & Wesson Performance Center that used .45 ACP ammunition.
+Both of these revolvers had adjustable rear sights and Hogue rubber grips.

-The Model 625-10 is the newest version of this revolver from the Smith & Wesson Performance Center, introduced in 2004.
-It is a snubnosed revolver version of the 625.
-The S&W Model 625-10 is a stainless steel update of the M1917 revolver, a popular starting gun for conversion to a "Fitz Special".
+The Model 625-10 was the newest version of this revolver from the Smith & Wesson Performance Center, introduced in 2004.
+It was a snubnosed revolver version of the 625.
+The S&W Model 625-10 was a stainless steel update of the M1917 revolver, a popular starting gun for conversion to a "Fitz Special".

 Another recent Performance Center version, the S&W Model 625 JM, was introduced in 2005.
-The "JM" stands for Jerry Miculek, a renowned revolver speed shooter, and is his personal design.
-The Model 625 JM uses a 4 in barrel with rear adjustable sights and a front gold bead black patridge sight.
-The Model 625 JM is finished in matte bead-blasted stainless steel.
-The grips are Miculek's design.
+The "JM" stands for Jerry Miculek, a renowned revolver speed shooter, and was his personal design.
+The Model 625 JM used a 4 in barrel with rear adjustable sights and a front gold bead black patridge sight.
+The Model 625 JM was finished in matte bead-blasted stainless steel.
+The grips were Miculek's design.

-Another .45 ACP revolver from Smith & Wesson is the Model 325 Night Guard.
-It is similar to the 625–10 in that the frame is an aluminum-scandium blend.
-It has a similar grooved rear sight as the 625–10, but the front sight of the 325 Night Guard is a tritium night sight.
-The model 325 has a matte black finish.
+Another .45 ACP revolver from Smith & Wesson was the Model 325 Night Guard.
+It was similar to the 625–10 in that the frame was an aluminum-scandium blend.
+It had a similar grooved rear sight as the 625–10, but the front sight of the 325 Night Guard was a tritium night sight.
+The model 325 had a matte black finish.
 The Model 325 Night Guard has been discontinued.

-An additional Smith & Wesson .45 ACP revolver is the Model 325 Thunder Ranch, which has a 4-inch barrel and a accessory rail for mounting lights and lasers.
+An additional Smith & Wesson .45 ACP revolver was the Model 325 Thunder Ranch, which had a 4-inch barrel and an accessory rail for mounting lights and lasers.

 The Model 625 in .45 ACP was the revolver used by Jerry Miculek when he set the world record for the fastest six shots, a reload, and another six shots in 2.99 seconds.